Bridging the Gap to Real-World Object-Centric Learning: Dataset and Evaluation Settings

 \textbf{COCO\quad} We train on the COCO 2017 dataset with \numprint{118287} images, and evaluate on the validation set with \numprint{5000} images.
-For unsupervised object segmentation, we use the 80 ``things'' classes plus one background class.
-For unsupervised scene decomposition, we use the COCO-Stuff 27 labeling~\citep{Ji2019IIC,Cho2021Picie}, resulting from merging the 80 ``things'' classes into 12, and the 91 ``things'' classes into 15 super-classes, and the COCO-Stuff 171 labeling, using all ``things'' and ``stuff'' classes.
+For object discovery, we use both instance and segmentation masks, converting instance masks into segmentation masks using a per-pixel $\argmax$ over classes.
+Overlaps between instances are ignored during metric evaluation, and crowd instance annotations are not used.
+For unsupervised semantic segmentation, we use the COCO-Stuff annotations~\citep{Caesar2018COCOStuff}, which contain the original 80 ``things'' classes from COCO, plus 91 ``stuff'' class covering background.
+In this labeling, overlaps have been manually resolved.
+We ignore pixels belonging to crowd instances during evaluation.
+For unsupervised object segmentation, we use the 80 ``things'' classes, and treat the ``stuff'' classes as background.
+For unsupervised scene decomposition, we use the COCO-Stuff 27 labeling~\citep{Ji2019IIC,Cho2021Picie}, resulting from merging the 80 ``things'' classes into 12, and the 91 ``stuff'' classes into 15 super-classes, and the COCO-Stuff 171 labeling, using all ``things'' and ``stuff'' classes.
 For object localization, we evaluate on COCO-20k, with \numprint{19817} images.
 COCO-20k is a subset of COCO 2014 training and validation images, filtered to remove images with only crowd instances and removing crowd annotations.

-\textbf{Evaluation Settings\quad} For scene decomposition on COCO-Stuff 27 and COCO-Stuff 171, we take a center crop of the image after resizing the minor axis to 320 pixels and evaluate the masks at $320 \times 320$ resolution to be consistent with prior work~\citep{Ji2019IIC,Hamilton2022Stego}.
+\textbf{Evaluation Settings\quad}\looseness-1 For scene decomposition on COCO-Stuff 27 and COCO-Stuff 171, we take a center crop of the image after resizing the minor axis to 320 pixels and evaluate the masks at $320 \times 320$ resolution to be consistent with prior work~\citep{Ji2019IIC,Hamilton2022Stego}.
 For object discovery on PASCAL VOC 2012 and COCO, we use the same settings.
-For object discovery on MOVi, we use the full image.
+For object discovery on MOVi, we use the full image (at $128 \times 128$ resolution).
 Again to be consistent with prior work, for object localization on PASCAL VOC 2012 and COCO-20k as well as object segmentation on PASCAL VOC 2012 and COCO, we evaluate the \emph{full} image after resizing to $224 \times 224$, ignoring aspect ratio.
 Our model proved to be robust to the aspect ratio distortion to some degree; however, we believe that results can be further improved, \eg by taking the distortion into account during training, or by using multi-crop evaluation.
-Soft probability masks are converted to hard masks using the $\argmax$.
+Predicted soft probability masks are converted to hard masks using the $\argmax$.